War Thunder: Sensitive document leaks

+Gaijin often jokes about the phenomena.
+Notably in the "No sekrit dokuments, please." decal which is a parody of the "No!"
+(Russian: "Нет!") poster, a 1954 Soviet anti-alcohol poster.

 Reception

 At release, War Thunder was well-received with generally positive reviews.
 GameSpot praised it for its variety of airplanes and visuals, whereas IGN criticized the user interface for being "overly abundant and cumbersome" in contrast to the "sparse in-battle HUD".